How to Use the Essential Sound Panel for Music in Premiere Pro

 By default, the audio will duck against dialogue, but you can also have it duck against music, sound effects, or ambience, or duck against any clips without assigned audio types.

 There are also options to adjust the sensitivity, the duck amount, and the fade times.
-You can try them at their defaults and just click Generate Keyframes to see how much of an impact they have and adjust from there.
+You can try leaving them at their defaults and just click Generate Keyframes to see how much of an impact they have and adjust from there.

 More Premiere Pro Resources